 ‘American Beauty’ is a 1999 American black comedy film that marks Sam Mendes’ directorial debut.
 Kevin Spacey stars as Lester Burnham, an advertising executive who becomes infatuated with his teenage daughter’s best friend, leading to a strain on his personal life.
 The movie deals with several complex themes, especially the interconnections between beauty and personal satisfaction and their role in middle-class America of the 90s.
 Given the poignant and thought-provoking satire, viewers must wonder whether the story is based on actual incidents.
 In that case, let us share everything we know about the inspiration behind ‘American Beauty.’

 Yes, ‘American Beauty’ is partially based on a true story.
-The movie is written by Alan Ball and marks his first feature film credit.
+Alan Ball writes the movie and marks his first feature film credit.
 The writer worked on sitcoms such as ‘Grace Under Fire’ and ‘Cybill’ during the 90s.
 However, the experiences frustrated him, and he decided to establish himself as a screenwriter.
 Thus, Alan joined United Talent Agency and pitched three ideas to his agent Andrew Cannava.
 The concept that impressed the latter the most was ‘American Beauty,’ initially developed by the writer as a play.

 In an interview with the Television Academy Foundation, Ball opened up about the conceptualization of the film.
 He revealed that the idea for the story came from the aftermath of Amy Fisher and Joey Buttafuoco’s infamous affair.
 “The genesis of the idea for me was the Amy Fisher/Joey Buttafuoco business in New York City.
 When I was living there, I was working at Adweek, and I came out one day, and some guy was selling a comic book about Amy and Joey,” Ball stated.